avaframe/AvaFrame/docs/DFAnumerics.rst

 then possible to interpolate the normal vector at the vertices from the ones at the cell centers.

-The other methods use the plane defined by the different adjacent triangles to a vertex.
+The other methods use the plane defined by different adjacent triangles to a vertex.
 Each triangle has a normal and the vertices normal is the average of the triangles normal vectors.